petrolmonkey/DocuLlama/v2-chatbot-LLM/readme.md

-## Chatbot v2
+## Summary
-Modified v1 response by removing the predetermined answers and replacing them with the OpenAI Large Language Model (LLM).
+This iteration of the project taught me what an API is and how to use it to connect to an LLM.
+The static chatbot response in version 1 was modified by replacing them with dynamic OpenAI-generated response.